Haiti: Grupo M and CODEVI II-01/Zone Franche de Ouanaminthe

 Synopsis

-IFC has an active project in Haiti with Grupo M and its fully owned subsidiary CODEVI, one of the largest garment manufacturing operations in the Central America and Caribbean region.
-The project supports CODEVI in an expansion program that consists of the construction of a new facility for the assembly of woven garments and the acquisition of specialized machinery for dry garment assembly and processing operations.
-The project will be undertaken in two new buildings to be constructed on land already owned by Grupo M at CODEVI.
+At the time CAO received the complaint, IFC had an active project in Haiti with Grupo M and its fully owned subsidiary CODEVI – one of the largest garment manufacturing operations in the Central America and Caribbean region.
+The project supported CODEVI in an expansion program that included the construction of a new facility for the assembly of woven garments and the acquisition of specialized machinery for dry garment assembly and processing operations.
+The project was to be undertaken in two new buildings to be constructed on land already owned by Grupo M at CODEVI.

-The complaint was submitted to CAO by a local individual on behalf of 174 farmers’ households in the Special Economic Zone of Ouanaminthe.
-The complaint raises concerns regarding the economic displacement of the complainants due to CODEVI’s construction of their facilities in the Special Economic Zone in 2002.
-According to the complaint, despite commitments made in a ‘social compensation plan’, they have yet to receive their replacement land and did not obtain adequate compensation for their crops.
-The complaint also alleges improper waste disposal by CODEVI, leading to pollution.
+In March 2020, a complaint was submitted to CAO in relation to the project by a local individual on behalf of 174 farmers’ households residing in and near Ouanaminthe, Haiti.
+The complaint raised concerns regarding the economic displacement of the complainants due to CODEVI’s construction of their facilities in 2002.
+According to the complaint, despite commitments made in a ‘social compensation plan’, they had yet to receive the replacement land committed to them and had not obtained adequate compensation for their losses.
+The complaint also alleged improper waste disposal by CODEVI, leading to pollution.

-CAO found the complaint eligible in April 2020 and initiated an assessment of the complaint.
+In April 2020, CAO found the complaint eligible and conducted an assessment.
 During the assessment, the complainants and the company agreed to engage in a voluntary dialogue process to try to resolve the dispute.
-CAO released its assessment report documenting this outcome in December 2020.

-Once COVID-19 travel restrictions and security measures were lifted in April 2022, CAO met with the parties in person in May 2022 and facilitated bilateral and joint meetings.
-During those meetings, the parties continued their conversation regarding the content of the ground rules document.
-Negotiations in that regard are still underway.
+Once COVID-19 travel restrictions and security measures were lifted, CAO met with the parties in person in May 2022 and facilitated bilateral and joint meetings.
+During these meetings, the parties continued their conversations regarding the content of the ground rules document but were unable to reach agreement on that matter.
+From June 2022 to April 2023, CAO continued to work with the parties virtually to discuss the areas of disagreement.